fiorezy/Redoran-Extended---NPC-Dialogue/README.md

 ## Custom Followers

 23.)
 Download [Kaidan Extended Edition](https://kaidanmod.com/downloads/).
 At the top of the website, the **Kaidan Extended Edition** file should be available.
 Press "Download Version 8.3.2".
-Once you have it placed in your downloads folder where your Redoran downloads are located, you should see a file called "BWB-HSF-Kaidan-2-Extended-Edition-8.3.2" right at the top of MO2 on the right side.
-If it isn't, sort by Filetime again and it will flip the downloads to most recent.
+Place the newly downloaded file into the area where you designated Redoran's Download folder to go.
+Once placed, you should see it on the right side of MO2 in the downloads tab with a red triangle next to the name.
+If it isn't, sort by Filetime (may need to do it twice) and it will flip the downloads to most recent.
+Double-click it, then proceed to installation.

    - Install it under the name **[NoDelete] [002.23] Kaidan Extended Edition**